hernanhrm/valid/README.md

 - Start a discussion for feature requests
 - Check out the [documentation](https://pkg.go.dev/github.com/techforge-lat/valid)

-## Acknowledgments 🙏

-Special thanks to all contributors and users who have helped shape this library.

-Made with ❤️ by [Your Name]
+Made with ❤️ by TechForge LATAM